 Why?
 What?
 How?

-In a nutshell, we try to encourage farmers to take certain risks related to production (e. g. invest in drought-resistant seeds).
-This is an important step, because the mere risk of crop failure due to drought often restricts the agricultural potential.
+In a nutshell, we tried to encourage farmers to take certain risks related to production (e. g. invest in drought-resistant seeds).
+This was an important step, because the mere risk of crop failure due to drought often restricts the agricultural potential.
 During a severe drought it is possible that farmers have little or no harvest PLUS they are in debt due to their pre-season investment.
-That is why we aim to cover this additional risk via an insurance set-up that pays out faster than conventional, indemnity based insurance.
+That is why we tried to cover this additional risk via an insurance set-up that pays out faster than conventional, indemnity based insurance.
 In addition, it is generally less expensive.
-The idea is to transfer local risks to a global risk market by involving national insurers and global re-insurers (e. g.
+The idea was to transfer local risks to a global risk market by involving national insurers and global re-insurers (e. g.
 SwissRe, HannoverRe or MunichRe).
 Also farmers that have hardly any income can get an insurance, for instance via working in projects that increase their village’s resilience.
 A certain number of working days is translated into the payment of their premium by local partners such as the UN World Food Programme.